mhbtz1/neural-chess/README.md

 A full-stack application for playing chess against a fine-tuned GPT model.
-Built with React.js and Rust.
+Built with React.js and Typescript.